tutorial

 While using FlatBuffers for your robotics data can provide many of these benefits, choosing a data serialization format is ultimately a choice between tradeoffs that depend on your specific constraints and application.
 Be sure to check out the official FlatBuffers documentation for performance benchmarks and more information.

-In addition to FlatBuffers support in Foxglove Studio, we’ve added FlatBuffers schema files to the @foxglove/schemas repo.
-These schema files are available to import or copy into your own projects, so you can read or write FlatBuffers messages that adhere to schemas supported by Foxglove Studio visualizations.
+In addition to FlatBuffers support in Foxglove, we’ve added FlatBuffers schema files to the @foxglove/schemas repo.
+These schema files are available to import or copy into your own projects, so you can read or write FlatBuffers messages that adhere to schemas supported by Foxglove visualizations.

 Generating the binary FlatBuffers schema